 Any firework that exceeds 120 decibels must not be supplied to consumers.

 Also banned are fireworks of the following description:

 - an aerial wheel

 - a banger, flash banger or double banger

 - a jumping ground spinner

 - a shot tube that produces a loud noise as its main effect and/or has an inside diameter greater than 30 mm

 - a battery containing bangers, flash bangers or double bangers

 - a combination (other than a wheel) that includes one or more bangers, flash bangers or double bangers

-What are the age restrictions applicable to the sale of fireworks?
+What are the age restrictions for the supply of fireworks?